rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 }
 ```

-The Button class sets a new listener to a button via an setOnClickListener
-method that takes an argument of type OnClickListener:
+The `Button` class sets a new listener to a button via an `setOnClickListener` method that takes an argument of type `OnClickListener`:

 ```kotlin
 /* Java */